cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 - mark the entity as predicted, either with `PredictionTarget` on the send-side or by adding `Predicted` on the receive-side.

-First, in your protocol, specify that the component should be synced from the confirmed entity to the predicted entity:
+First, in your protocol, mark the component as predicted:

 ```rust,ignore
 app.component::<PlayerPosition>().replicate()